 Obviously growth and rising demand is good for those of us who work within the Construction sector.
 However, in order to cope with this growth & demand, we need skilled workers.
 What can be done about the lack of skilled Construction workers available?

 Reports indicate that the Construction sector is currently in the midst of a skills shortage.
 This is increasing the cost of labour and also limiting Construction activity.
 On top of this current shortage of skilled workers, the CIOB has recently reported that the Construction industry will need to recruit another 157000 people by 2021 in order to keep up with the demand.
 So what’s the solution?

 In April 2017, the government introduced changes in apprenticeship funding.
 This means that new apprenticeship funding would come from an apprenticeship levy.
 The levy applies to every employer with a wage bill of £3m and over, and is set at 0.5% of an employer’s wage bill.
 All contributions to the levy are paid into an employer’s online digital apprenticeship account.
 The Govermment also contributes a 10% top up.
 By 2020, all employers will be able to use the service to pay for apprenticeships.

 However, even with this new funding and the Government committing to an additional 3, 000,000 apprenticeships (across all industries) by 2020, the Government announced a fall of 26% in the number of apprenticeships taken up within the Construction industry within the first quarter of 2018.
 What else can be done?

 Making a Career in Construction Attractive

 It’s important that young people see the value and benefits of a career in Construction at school age.
-Comparing 2017 figures to 2016 figures, there was seen to be an increase in numbers of young people who said they would consider a career in Construction.
+In 2017 more young people said they would consider a career in construction compared to 2016

 So there is a still a way to go to showcase the value of a career in Construction, particularly to young females.